lili668668/lili668668.github.io/README.md

 - [Medium](https://medium.com/@lili668668)
 - [Linkedin](https://www.linkedin.com/in/ballfish/)

-## 關於這個網站模板
+## About the template

-你可以用這個網站模板製作一個自己的網站
+You can use this template to make your own website.

-1. Fork 這個專案，並把名字修改成 `<你自己的帳號>.github.io`
+1. Fork this project

-2. Clone 到 local 端，並安裝相依套件
+2. Clone to local and install dependancies

   `$ git clone http://github.com/<your-account>/<your-account>.github.io`

   `$ npm install`

-3. 修改 `src/info.json` 與 `deploy.js` 的資料
+3. Modify `src/info.json` and `deploy.js` information

-4. 刪除 `public/CNAME` 的檔案，或將 CNAME 修改成自己的 domain name
+4. Remove `public/CNAME` or change CNAME to your own domain name

-5. 佈署專案
+5. Deploy project

   `$ npm run deploy`

-6. Push 到 GutHub 上
+6. Push to your GitHub

   `$ git add .`